belle2/basf2/online_book/basf2/b2bii.rst

 Generic MC is the official MC samples at Belle, which was generated with run-dependent beam energy.
-There are multiple ``streams`` of these samples, and each ``stream`` corresponds to the amount of Belle data.
+There are multiple ``streams`` of these samples, and each ``stream`` contains the same amount of events as present in the real Belle data.

-But what exactly the types of MC samples are there?
-Similar to Belle II MC, there are also different categories of Belle MC:
+But which types of MC samples are exactly there Similar to Belle II MC, there are also different categories of Belle MC:
 * Generic :math:`B` samples : charged (:math:`B^+ B^-`) and mixed (:math:`B^{0}\overline{B}^{0}`)
 * Continuum samples  : uds, charm
 * Y(5S) samples      : bsbs, nonbsbs

-Generic :math:`B` samples only contain decay modes with :math:`b \to c` quark transition, and generated based on the decay tables at /sw/belle/belle/b20090127_0910/share/data-files/evtgenutil/DECAY.DEC.
+Generic :math:`B` samples only contain decay modes with :math:`b \to c` quark transitions, and have been generated based on the decay tables at /sw/belle/belle/b20090127_0910/share/data-files/evtgenutil/DECAY.DEC.

 .. rubric:: How to find Generic MC samples?